ArihantTiwari/Eclipsing-Binaries/Install_Instructions/Windows_Install.md

 ## Install WSL2

 You will find the detailed installation instrucions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ---

-** Note **
+## Note ##

-In the simplified install section of the above link, windows will install Ubuntu by default.
+1. In the simplified install section of the above link, windows will install Ubuntu by default.
 To change that you can do:

     wsl --install -d <Distribution Name>

 For our purpose, preferred would be Ubuntu 20.04

+2. When using WSL2, do not use space while naming your folder or files instead use underscore instead of space.
+For ex. instead KSP EB, do KSP_EB.
+Linux isn't good with space in file paths and hence gives critical errors.
 ---

 ## Running GUI apps on WSL2